Crohn's anal disease background

 26%

-* The prevalence of fistula varies depending on the location of the disease: 12% for ileal disease alone, 15% for ileocolonic disease, 41% for colonic disease, and it is most severe at 92% when the rectum is involved.
+* The prevalence of fistula depends on the disease location: 12% for isolated ileal disease, 15% for ileocolonic disease, 41% for colonic disease, and it is most severe at 92% when the rectum is involved.

 Anal illustration

-The probability of recurrence within 18 months after perianal disease in Crohn's patients is treated reaches 44%.
+The probability of recurrence within 18 months after treatment of perianal disease in Crohn's patients reaches 44%.

 Major Complications

-Crohn's disease causes various complications such as fistula, fissure, and anal abscess as the mucosa of the rectum and anal canal ulcerate due to chronic inflammation.
+Crohn's disease causes various complications such as fistula, fissures, and anal abscesses as the mucosa of the rectum and anal canal becomes ulcerated due to chronic inflammation.

 Fistula